 Chicken stock: A staple of any kitchen

-I keep chicken stock in the fridge or freezer all year but in winter it is a staple in almost everything.
-I use it to cook vegetables, grains that are cooked by the absorption method, soups, gravy, casseroles, you name it, all dishes are improved with stock.
+We keep chicken stock in the fridge or freezer all year but in winter it is a staple in almost everything.
+We use it to cook vegetables, grains that are cooked by the absorption method, soups, gravy, casseroles...you name it, all dishes are improved with stock.

 Stock is easy-peasy deliciousness, using mostly leftovers and just a little time, too.